k0pernicus/c-raytracer/README.md

 ## Visualisation

 The output is a PPM file - to see the content, please to install a PPM viewer (like ImageMagick).
+If you don't want to use the *ppm* file, you can convert it using the `convert` tool from [imagemagick](https://imagemagick.org), for example on png `convert output.ppm output.png`.

+#### GNU/Linux

 ```bash
 # to display the output image using imagemagick